 - Remember: Stay in touch – but not too often!
 The acculturation process will be slow if your student spends too much time emailing and talking on the phone to family and friends back home.
 Instead, encourage your student to spend more time exploring the city, making new friends, and learning the ways of the host country.

-The Office of Study Abroad wants you to talk to your student but not every day.
+The Office of Global Affairs wants you to talk to your student but not every day.
 We understand you want to know what is going on in his or her new life but you need to allow time to acclimate to the new surroundings.
 Teary phone calls during the first few weeks of a study abroad program are not usually cause for concern, especially if your student is attending classes, eating regularly and going out on program activities and socially with other students.
 It is entirely normal that your student will call home when feeling lost, lonely and want to hear the comforting and consoling voice of a parent.
 These healing moments, while difficult for the parent, help your student to work through the adjustment process and to progress in his or her learning and development.

 If you notice a pattern in which your student is exhibiting one or more of the following behaviors; however, you should recommend that your student seek advising and counseling from the onsite program staff.
 These behaviors include: a very negative attitude toward the host community over a sustained period of time with little or no sign of enjoyment or appreciation; you hear your student blaming and criticizing in an exaggerated manner the host family, school or country for his or her own feelings of discomfort; physical manifestations that can no longer be attributed to jetlag (which can last up to a week) such as frequency and intensity of headaches, stomach aches, loss of appetite, irregular sleep patterns, heightened anxiety, crying or angering more easily.